angristan/awesome-stars/README.md

 - [rubiin/nestjs-easyconfig](https://github.com/rubiin/nestjs-easyconfig) - Manage nestjs configs on the go 🔥
 - [algolia/hn-search](https://github.com/algolia/hn-search) - Hacker News Search
 - [w3tecch/typeorm-seeding](https://github.com/w3tecch/typeorm-seeding) - 🌱 A delightful way to seed test data into your database.
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
-Forum: https://discourse.joplinapp.org/
 - [ambroiseRabier/typeorm-nestjs-migration-example](https://github.com/ambroiseRabier/typeorm-nestjs-migration-example) - "Example of how to use migrations feature of TypeORM with NestJS.
 - [hediet/vscode-drawio](https://github.com/hediet/vscode-drawio) - This unofficial extension integrates Draw.io (also known as diagrams.net) into VS Code.
 - [microsoft/vscode-go](https://github.com/microsoft/vscode-go) - An extension for VS Code which provides support for the Go language.
 We have moved to https://github.com/golang/vscode-go